mims-harvard/BMI702/index.md

 # [BMI 702](https://dbmi.hms.harvard.edu/education/courses/bmi-702) | Biomedical Artificial Intelligence

 {: .mb-2 }
-Harvard - Foundations of Biomedical Informatics II, Spring 2023 {: .mb-0 .fs-6 .text-grey-dk-000 }
+Harvard - Foundations of Biomedical Informatics II, Spring 2024 {: .mb-0 .fs-6 .text-grey-dk-000 }

 <div>
 	<p>
 		Artificial intelligence is poised to enable breakthroughs in science and reshape medicine.
-This introductory course provides a survey of artificial intelligence for biomedical informatics, covering methods for key data modalities: clinical data, networks, language, and images.
+This course provides a survey of artificial intelligence for biomedical informatics, covering methods for key data modalities: clinical data, networks, language, and images.
 It introduces machine learning problems from a practical perspective, focusing on tasks that drive the adoption of machine learning in biology and medicine.
 	</p>
 	<p>
-		It outlines foundational algorithms and emphasizes the subtleties of working with biomedical data and ways to evaluate and transition machine learning methods into biomedical and clinical implementation.
-An important consideration in this course is the broader impact of artificial intelligence, particularly topics of bias and fairness, interpretability, and ethical and legal considerations when dealing with artificial intelligence.
+		The curriculum delves into foundational algorithms and highlights the nuances of handling biomedical data.
+It places a strong emphasis on strategies for evaluating and seamlessly integrating machine learning methods into biomedical research and clinical practice.
+A key aspect of this course is its focus on the broader implications of artificial intelligence.
+This includes critical discussions on topics such as trustworthiness, interpretability, evaluation, and the ethical and legal challenges associated with the implementation of artificial intelligence in healthcare.
 	</p>
 </div>